matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 6 - Managing the Test Activities/8 Risk Management.md

 # Risk Management

-* Allows an organization to:
+* Allows an organisation to:

   * Increase the likelihood of achieving objectives
   * Improve the quality of the products